-This is the percent of patients who required additional assistance with activities of daily living over time.
-High levels of needing for assistance with ADL's may indicate the deterioration of a patient's well-being.
+This is the percent of patients who required increased assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with ADL's may indicate deterioration of a patient's health.

 Ability to Keep Residents Mobile

-In Graham Oaks Care Center, 16.36% Percentage of Residents
+In Graham Oaks Care Center, 4.23% of Residents

-This metric tracks the number of hospitalizations per thousand days of patient care.
-Avoiding the hospital is critical to preserving the physical health of residents.
+This datapoint measures the number of times residents are hospitalized per 1,000 days of patient care.
+Avoiding hospitalizations is key to maintaining the physical health of nursing home patients.

 Short-term Care: Rehospitalizations

-In Graham Oaks Care Center, 16.36 Percentage of Residents Rehospitalized
+In Graham Oaks Care Center, 4.23% of Residents Rehospitalized

 Short-term Care: ER Visits

-In Graham Oaks Care Center, 11.4 Percentage of Patients
+In Graham Oaks Care Center, 7.4% of Patients

 Short-term Care: Facilitates Functional Improvement

-This indicates the percentage of short-term patients that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This is a measure of the percent of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
 Many believe this is a reliable measure of a nursing home's rehabilitation services.